cloudpassion1801/assignment/README.md

 <b>Issue with above solution 2 (Issue 3) </b>--> Any other app which is colocated within same subnet would be able to connect to db , which is security threat
 <b>Possible solution of Issue 3 </b>--> Host db in other subnet and configure db subnet to only accept incoming request form load balancers target hosts on db port .
 <b>Issue with above solution 3 Issue 4 </b>--> Now app is scalable but we only have one db to serve request , as load increases it may crash .
-<b>Possible solution to Issue 4 </b>--> We can scale db vm's also , but in read replica's fashion we know that there would majorly be read request to db , So we can direct read request to all read replicas and write request to primary instance , from there we can have sync mechanism to sync data
+<b>Possible solution to Issue 4 </b>--> We can scale db vm's also , but in read replica's fashion we know that there would majorly be read request to db , So we can direct read request to all read replicas and write request to primary instance , from there we can have sync mechanism to sync data.
-Issue with solution 4 --> We have to choose which type of sync we need to have Async or Sync both have thier tradeoffs.
+<b>PIssue with solution 4 </b>P--> We have to choose which type of sync we need to have Async or Sync both have thier tradeoffs.

 ## Security Enhancements